Tikka Khan: Later life and death

-In retirement, Tikka Khan lived a quiet life in Rawalpindi, Punjab.
 Throughout the 1990s, he battled with illness and was hospitalised in CMH Rawalpindi for several years.
 He refused many television interviews on the subject of the controversial events of 1971 and died on 28 March 2002.
+He was survived by three sons and two daughters.

 He was laid to rest with military honours in the Westridge cemetery in Rawalpindi.
 Chairman Joint Chiefs of Staff Committee Aziz Khan attended his funeral, accompanied by the Army Chief of Staff, Chief of Air Staff, Chief of Naval Staff and other senior military and civil officials.
-Former prime minister and PPP chairperson Benazir Bhutto paid Tikka Khan tribute in a message to his son Colonel Khalid Masud; she described the Colonel's father as one who "rose to the highest offices of this country due to his hard work and respect for the rule of law."
+Former prime minister and PPP chairperson Benazir Bhutto paid Tikka Khan tribute in a message to his son Colonel Khalid Masud; she described the Colonel's father as one who "rose to the highest offices of this country due to his hard work and respect for the rule of law".